mkierzenka/SWDevProj/report/doc.md

 Most of the networking functionality required for this project is set up.

 Remaining tasks for M2
--Create clases for distributed KV store: Key, Value, KVStore; this should be fairly straightforward
 -Client level: create DistributedArray object, modify DataFrames to store a DistributedArray and a KVStore, rather than holding its own data; could be complex, need to figure out more specifics for how we want to break up the data